Why Beethoven Approves of Inbound Marketing

 A little further down the line, you might want to think about Predictive Lead Score.
 It entails prioritizing the time of the sales team.
 As the business grows, you have to give greater consideration to leads with greater promise.

 You have done the hard work.
 You have successfully attracted your customers.
 But how do you make sure they are here to stay?

 The ‘ultimo finis’ is to delight those customers.
 These are the people who are going to help you expand your business.
 These are the marketers you didn’t hire; the salespeople who aren’t earning through a commission.

 ‘How come’, you may ask?

 Well, if they are happy with your service, not only will they stick with you, but also bring in more customers.
 An efficient and timely customer service is highly important.
 After all, redressing the problems faced by the customers is the foundation of a closed-loop inbound marketing strategy.
 Having meaningful customer conversations is equally important.
-Sending them CTA’s to sign up or content fashioned to gather leads is disinteresting, and frankly, off-putting.
+It is uninteresting and frankly, off putting to send them CTA’s to sign up or content fashioned to gather leads.
 Sending them relevant content and offers is Customer Delight 101.